tremor-rs/tremor-www-docs/docs/api.md

 Returns artefact data, on success.

-If an arterfact of the same name already exists, a conflict error is returned.
+If an artefact of the same name already exists, a conflict error is returned.

 Response data may be either JSON or YAML formatted ( defaults to JSON ).